burt202/lite-uploader/README.md

 * Safari 6+
 * Opera 12+

-According to [gs.statcounter.com](http://gs.statcounter.com), as of Jan 2012 the browser versions listed above should account for approx 60% of all internet users
+According to [gs.statcounter.com](http://gs.statcounter.com), as of April 2013 the browser versions listed above should account for approx 64% of all internet users

 ## Changelog